jselbaz/SW-Price-Checker/README.md

 This requires an App Password if using gmail which can be created [here](https://myaccount.google.com/apppasswords)

-## Configuration
-Set the URL for google flight you want to track
-Enter your email and password that you want to use to send notifications Set current price you want to compare against

 ## Cell Phone Details to enable text notifications
 |Provider|Gateway|
 |--------|-------|